Beyond the Major: Sequential Undergraduate/Graduate Study Programs, Minors, and Supplemental Studies FAQ

 Pre-College Credit & Class Standing FAQ

-• I took AP and/or IB Exams in high school.
+- I took AP and/or IB Exams in high school.
 Will I get credit for them?

 To see if your AP/IB scores qualify for credit, check the Office of Undergraduate Admissions AP/IB guidelines!
 For certain math/science courses, make sure to check specifically under “College of Engineering”, as some credits might transfer differently based on the College.
-In addition, you may use this Incoming Credit and Degree Progress Sheet to see what scores qualify for credit in the College of Engineering.
+In addition, you may use this Incoming Credit and Degree Progress Sheet to see what scores qualify for credit in the College of Engineering. - I took A-Levels or exams for a different form of International Advanced Standing.
+How do I know what credit I will receive?

 Some countries have different exams or forms of evaluation for advanced credit.
-Please refer to the International Advanced Standing Credit guidelines presented by the Office of Undergraduate Admissions.
+Please refer to the International Advanced Standing Credit guidelines presented by the Office of Undergraduate Admissions. - I dual enrolled or took classes at a community college or other university during high school.
+Can I get credit for them?

 Office of Undergraduate Admissions